 After being bundled up all winter long, it can be revitalizing to open your home back up for the warmer seasons.
 As you tidy and deep clean each area of your home, it may be a good idea to use your spring-cleaning efforts as a way to declutter and downsize.
 You are already going through your belongings, so take advantage of the opportunity!
 Even if you do not plan to move in the foreseeable future, you can still enjoy your current home without as much clutter.

 Why should you participate in spring cleaning, and where should you start the process?
-Community Senior Life has senior living communities located throughout Alabama and Florida, and we understand the benefits of refreshing and downsizing your space.
+Community Senior Life has senior living communities located throughout Alabama, and we understand the benefits of refreshing and downsizing your space.
 We want to help you tackle this project by sharing these benefits as well as downsizing tips you can implement this year.

 Benefits of Spring Cleaning